lynxkite/lynxkite/sphynx/README.md

 Sphynx is a gRPC server.
 LynxKite can connect to it and ask it to do some work.
-The idea is that Sphynx performs operations on graphs that fits into the memory, so there's no need to do slow distributed computations.
+The idea is that Sphynx performs operations on graphs that fit into the memory, so there's no need to do slow distributed computations.

 To build it, run `./build.sh`.